 - Email alarms

 Kbackup is a straightforward backup tool for Linux OS, which can also be used in UNIX.
-After creating archives and compressing them using tar, gzip utilities, it takes backup.
+It takes a backup after creating archives and compressing them using tar and gzip utilities.
 It’s very user-friendly and has a lot of menu items to operate.
 It also supports encryption and double buffering.

 - compression, encryption, and double buffering supported